GMouaad/system-requirements-example/docs/requirements/services/shared-contracts/common-models.md

 **Data Exchange Formats**

-- JSON as primary format for structured data
+- JSON as primary format for structured data with JSON Schema validation
-- CSV for bulk data exports and imports
-- XML support for legacy system integration
-- Protocol Buffers for high-performance internal communication
+- Protocol Buffers (gRPC) for high-performance service-to-service communication
+- CloudEvents format for all event-driven communication
+- OpenAPI 3.0 specifications for REST API documentation and contract testing
+- AsyncAPI specifications for event-driven API documentation

 ## Versioning Strategy